Restaurant Manager Visa Sponsorship Jobs in Virginia

 Which companies sponsor visas for restaurant managers in Virginia?

 Multi-unit restaurant groups and hotel-affiliated food and beverage operations are the most consistent sponsors in Virginia.
-Large hospitality employers with properties in Northern Virginia, Richmond, and Virginia Beach, including brands tied to Marriott, Hilton, and Hyatt hotel corridors, have filed H-1B and H-2B labor condition applications for management roles.
+Large hospitality employers with properties in Northern Virginia, Richmond, and Virginia Beach, including brands tied to Marriott, Hilton, and Hyatt hotel corridors, have filed H-1B visa and H-2B visa labor condition applications for management roles.
 Independent restaurant groups with multiple locations also sponsor, though less frequently than national chains.

 Which visa types are most common for restaurant manager roles in Virginia?